dexie/dexie-website/docs/Tutorial/Design.md

 Dexie, as its backend indexedDB implementation, is an asynchronous database, meaning that any operation that requires a result won't be returned directly.
 Instead all such operations will return a [Promise](http://www.html5rocks.com/en/tutorials/es6/promises/).

-Dexie also supports queuing operations, meaning you can start using the database directly after db.open() has been called even if open() has not finished yet.
-In case open() fails, queued operations will immediately fail with the error event from the open request.
-This means that you don't need to do catch() on db.open() since the error will be caught by any request towards the database.
+Dexie also supports queuing operations, meaning you can start using the database directly after having defined it.
+In case open() hasn't been called, it will open it automatically and enqueue the operation to execute as soon as the database is finished opening.
+If open fails, queued operations will immediately fail with the error event from the open request.

+Notice also that you don't need to care for whether the database has been created or not.
+It all be created automatically first time use.
+You always define your schema and let the runtime decide whether to use that definition for creating the database or just for populating the table properties onto your db instance.

 ### The Table Class